dstroot/readme/README.md

 * **I've been called blunt**.
 My goal is to effectively communicate, but I feel time pressure too.
 Sometimes I deliver "the goods" without appropriate social niceties.
 I value candor, sometimes I am poor at expressing empathy, and I am not big on small talk.
 I've always been this way.
 I probably need therapy.

 * **People who create drama are a trigger for me**.
 Some people like to gossip and "stir things up".
-That's not how I am wired and I find it takes away team cohesiveness.
+That's not how I am wired and I find it takes away from team cohesiveness and focus.
+I highly value people who are rational problem solvers, and when things go astray look to find and communicate factual information, not hearsay.
 "Attitude determines your altitude".